What all the recent United Airlines headlines may mean for travelers

 “Airlines need to continue to pay attention to their overall customer experience,” says Peter Vlitas, a senior vice president of airline relations at Travel Leaders Group, a travel agency network.
 They can take meaningful steps now to do that, he adds.
 For example, when it comes to oversales, “that might mean scaling back the percentage of oversold seats or increasing compensation for passengers voluntarily taking alternate flights.”

-If nothing else, the Dao story put the spotlight on the systemic abuses that airlines unload on their paying passengers and the extent to which that attitude has been normalized.
-Undoing that is beyond the scope of a single bill.
+If nothing else, the Dao story highlighted the systemic abuses that airlines subject their paying passengers to.
+It also revealed the extent to which this attitude has become normalized.
+Undoing that is beyond the scope of a single bill or the actions of a determined group of consumer advocates.
 It will take a concerted passenger rights movement, more public outrage and a penitent airline industry to pull that off.
 And so far, that hasn’t happened.

 Photo of author